SAP-samples/teched2022-DA180/exercises/ex3/README.md

 ## Exercise 3.1 - Import and export spatial vector data<a name="subex1"></a>

 There is some public data describing the [land use in Australia](https://data.sa.gov.au/data/dataset/land-use-generalised/resource/797444b1-633f-47ed-804d-fcbbeafca352).
 Since this file is pretty large, we "clipped" it.
-This clipped, downsized version of the land use data is the [data folder](../../data/vector).
+This clipped, downsized version of the land use data is the [data folder](../../data/vector): "LandUseGeneralised2021_GDA2020.zip".

 Open the SAP HANA Database Explorer, right click on the T22 system, and choose "import data".
 A new screen opens, choose "import Esri shapefile".

 ![](images/dbx1.png)

-In the next step, choose the zip file which contains the shapefiles.
+In the next step, choose the zip file which contains the shapefiles: "LandUseGeneralised2021_GDA2020.zip".

 ![](images/dbx2.png)